KujoJotaro-cmyk/Weather-app-io/README.md

 **Features:**

 - Shows current weather information (temperature, description, icon) for a searched city.
-- Displays a simple text-based forecast for the upcoming days (implementation depends on chosen data source).
+- Displays a simple text-based forecast for the today.

 **Requirements:**